WDI-SEA/react-development-course-materials/01-React Key Concepts/09-intro-to-react-quiz.md

 - Approximate Time To Discuss/Review Quiz: 20 min

-- At the end of the quiz, you can share [this review guide](../../../../react-review-guides/blob/master/unit-1-react-review-guide.md).
+- At the end of the quiz, you can share [this review guide](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/Additional%20Resources/Review%20Guides/react-key-concepts-review-guide.md).
+It is also linked for students at the end of quiz.

 ### Questions:
 - Answers with an asterisk are correct.